PatrickKutch/NetWatch/README.md

   -l LAST, --last LAST  will run the report on the data from the last # of seconds specified you can specify an
                         optional suffix (with no space): s: seconds (default) m: minutes (example: 32m) h: hours (example: 12h) d: days (example: 3d)

+I monitor the items listed in the example NetWatch.ini file.
+Using this I can figure out where a failure ocurred.
+If I can access my internal targets but not an outside target then I know it was an internet failure.
+If I can't access anything then likely problem is my router or something else internal.